 Learn More About Historical Trauma

-Historical Trauma eReview — For more on historical trauma and cultural healing, read CYFC’s children’s mental health eReview.
+Historical Trauma eReview (PDF) — For more on historical trauma and cultural healing, read CYFC’s children’s mental health eReview.

 Brave Heart, M. Y. H. (1999).
 Gender differences in the historical trauma response among the Lakota.
 Journal of Health & Social Policy,10(4), 1–21.